 If a server crashes and you do not expect to be able to restart it within a reasonable period of time, you may need to take action.
 Procedures for recovering transactions after a server failure differ based on your WebLogic Server environment.
 For a non-clustered server, you can manually move the server (with the default persistent store DAT file) to another system (machine) to recover transactions.
 See Section 4.5.2, "Recovering Transactions For a Failed Non-Clustered Server" for more information.
 For a server in a cluster, you can manually migrate the whole server or the Transaction Recovery Service to another server in the same cluster.
-Migrating the Transaction Recovery Service involves selecting a server with access to the transaction logs to recover transactions, and then migrating the service using the Administration Console or the WebLogic command-line interface.
+Migrating the Transaction logs to recover transactions, and then migrating the service using the Administration Console or the WebLogic command-line interface.